jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 </div>

-> It seems the reason the remaining geography doesn't collapse is because the world is frozen in time by Z.  It's also possible that much of the world is illusory (as opposed to being the literal matter from either of the original two worlds).
+> It can be assumed the reason the remaining geography doesn't collapse is because the world is frozen in time by Z.  However, it's also possible that much of the world is illusory (as opposed to being the literal matter from either of the original two worlds).
+It kinda depends on how exactly Origin was supposed to reproduce the original worlds.

 > But there's an apparent inconsistency, because anyone can move rocks around or dig out massive mines.
 So it's really hard to understand what kinds of forces actually act on the constituent mass of Aionios.
 If matter that can't move through time is not affected by gravity, why can it be moved by any other kind of force?